-Accident-only pet insurance policy premiums can be paid monthly or annually and in the unfortunate event that your pet is involved in an accident you can claim for the cost of the veterinary fees.
+Accident-only pet insurance policy premiums can be paid monthly or annually and in the unfortunate event that your pet is involved in an accident, you can claim for the cost of the veterinary fees.
 Accident-only pet insurance will only cover the cost of veterinary fees due to your pet being in an accident or complications caused by your pet being in an accident.
 It does not cover the cost of treatment relating to any illness.
-Each accident-only pet insurance provider offers varying levels of cover so make sure you check the terms and conditions of the policy to ensure you understand exactly what you are covered for.
+Each accident-only pet insurance provider offers varying levels of cover so check the terms and conditions of the policy to ensure you understand exactly what you are covered for.

 Here is a brief summary of what most accident-only pet insurance policies cover:

 What is covered by accident-only pet insurance?

 What isn't covered by accident-only pet insurance?

 Some accident-only pet insurance providers also offer cover for third party liability, dental treatment due to an accident and death/euthanasia due to an accident but this varies between providers.
 It is best to check with each provider carefully before taking out any policy.